 Salting of the soil

 Soil salting is a serious problem in parts of the Mallee.
 The roots of plants constantly remove water from the soil as they transpire and grow.
 This means the groundwater level remains deep in the subsoil.
 When the trees are removed and replaced with crops, the crops remove water from the soil at a much slower rate.
 The groundwater level rises and this water brings with it salts from the soil.
 When the groundwater gets close enough to the surface to be evaporated the dissolved salts are left behind in the surface soil.
 As more and more water rises to the surface and evaporates, more and more salt accumulates at the surface.

+= water table

 Irrigation of crops increases the amount of water in the soil and speeds up the rise of groundwater and salt to the surface.

----- = water table

-Salting of the soil

-Adaptations of Mallee Plants

-Plants of the Mallee shrublands have special adaptations to help them withstand the dry conditions and high temperatures.
+Adaptations of Mallee Plants Plants of the Mallee shrublands have special adaptations to help them withstand the dry conditions and high temperatures.
 Most of these adaptations are shown by their leaves because this is where most water is lost.

-1. Some physiological adaptations

 Besides physical characteristics which we can easily observe there are a number of physiological adaptations that are more complex to understand.
 Stomates, the pores in leaves, open to allow the exchange of oxygen and carbon dioxide with the atmosphere.
 As a consequence of opening leaves lose water by evaporation.
 Stomates close when the water loss from the leaf becomes too high e.g. eucalypts open their stomates in the early morning but generally close them by late morning on a dry day.
 Some succulent plants can actually absorb water from the atmosphere in the early mornings when dew forms.
 Another physiological adaptation involves the ability to tolerate salty soil conditions.
 Some plants including Rhagodia species, Enchylaena species and many succulents absorb salty water through their root system and excrete it as deposits from the stomates in the leaves.
+1. Xerophytes - strateogies for surviving in dry climates Mallee plants show many adaptations to survive dry climates such as;

-2. Xerophytes These plants have characteristics which enable them to survive dry climates.
-They do this by : - reducing the surface area of their leaves in order to minimise water loss.
-They can do this in a number of ways: - (a) having tiny leaves e.g. Callitris species (Cypress Pines), Phebalium species - (b) rolling their leaves during the hottest part of the day e.g. grasses such as Triodia species (porcupine grasses), Phebalium species, Dianella species (flax lilies).
+Reducing the surface area of their leaves to minimise water loss (a) tiny leaves e.g. Callitris species (Cypress Pines), Phebalium species (b) long narrow leaves that reduce exposure to the hot sun e.g. Melaleuca s pecies, or needle shaped leaves e.g. Hakea species (c) rolling their leaves during the hottest part of the day e.g. grasses such as Triodia species (porcupine grasses), Phebalium species, Dianella species (flax lilies).
 When the leaf is rolled fewer stomatal grooves are exposed to the drying atmosphere.